dtm-labs/en.dtm.pub/docs/summary/code.md

 ## code description

-The idomatic error handling method in Go is "error is a value", not exception.
+The idiomatic error handling method in Go is "error is a value", not exception.
 Therefore, the interfaces provided to users in dtmcli are all in line with this standard.

 The example given, however, uses the function e2p, which is a custom function that turns error into a panic.